Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 <!--- ### <font face="Times New Roman">Publications in 2026</font> -->

+   * S. Chu and M. Herty, [High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures](./files/Chu_Herty_YM.pdf), to appear in Journal of Computational Physics.

    * S. Chu and M. Herty, [A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws](./files/Chu_Herty_LD.pdf), to appear in Numerical Methods for Partial Differential Equations.